JetBrains/kotlin-web-site/docs/topics/delegation.md

 [//]: # (title: Delegation)

-The [Delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern) has proven to be a good alternative to implementation inheritance,and Kotlin supports it natively requiring zero boilerplate code.
+The [Delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern) has proven to be a good alternative to implementation inheritance, and Kotlin supports it natively requiring zero boilerplate code.

 A class `Derived` can implement an interface `Base` by delegating all of its public members to a specified object: